mantidproject/mantid/dev-docs/source/Timers.rst

     Output: Elapsed time (sec) in "MyAlgorithm::doSomething": 5

 The above example shows how to time a whole function.
-One can, however, break a function into smaller blocks of code using curly braces and time each code block separately.
+You can, however, break a function into smaller blocks of code using curly braces and time each code block separately.
 Note, when a code block is executed multiple times, `CodeBlockTimer` will output the elapsed time for each execution.
-If you don't want to have multiple lines of output and are interested in the total elapsed time, use `CodeBlockMultipleTimer`.
+If you don't want to have multiple lines of output and are interested in the total elapsed time, use :ref:`CodeBlockMultipleTimer <Class CodeBlockMultipleTimer>`.

 Class CodeBlockMultipleTimer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `MantidKernel/CodeBlockMultipleTimer <https://github.com/mantidproject/mantid/blob/main/Framework/Kernel/inc/MantidKernel/Timer.h>`_ is designed
 for timing a block of code that is called multiple times.
-Similar to `CodeBlockTimer`, it needs to be instantiated on the stack at the
+Similar to :ref:`CodeBlockTimer <Class CodeBlockTimer>`, it needs to be instantiated on the stack at the
 start of the scope.
 The constructor takes in a `MantidKernel/CodeBlockMultipleTimer::TimeAccumulator <https://github.com/mantidproject/mantid/blob/main/Framework/Kernel/inc/MantidKernel/Timer.h>`_
 object.
 Unlike the timer that gets destroyed at the end of the scope, the time accumulator has to be persistent.
 One possibility is to declare it
 with a static linkage in the same compilation unit and provide an accessor function.
 Every time the timer goes out of scope, it automatically updates the time accumulator.